spotinst/help/src/docs/spot-connect/integrations/terraform-cli.md

 # Terraform CLI

-Use the integration to execute Terraform templates and connect the execution with other integrations that Spot Connect offers.
+Terraform CLI executes Terraform templates and connects the execution with other integrations that Spot Connect offers.

-This document describes the Terraform CLI integration, not to be confused with our support for the Terraform Cloud integration.
+This document describes the Terraform CLI integration, not to be confused with Spot’s support for the Terraform Cloud integration.

-This integration supports execution of Terraform templates.

 ## Configure Terraform CLI in Spot Connect